The King and the Clown: Plot

-The king's main concubine, Jang Noksu, becomes increasingly enraged by the attention the king has been lavishing on Gong-gil.
+Meanwhile, Nok-su becomes increasingly enraged by the attention the king has been lavishing on Gong-gil.
 The council members try to have him killed during a hunting trip, resulting in the death of one of the members of the street performing team.
-Days after the hunting trip, the king forcibly kisses Gong-gil and his violence against the members of his own court escalates, especially at the mention of his father who he feels still rules over the kingdom even after his death.
+Days after the hunting trip, the king forcibly kisses Gong-gil while his violence against the members of his own court escalates, especially at the mention of his father who he feels still rules over the kingdom even after his death.
 This leads the performing troupe to finally decide to leave the palace, because the king has become too unpredictable, but Gong-gil begs Jangsaeng not to leave him alone as he is not allowed to leave the palace.
 Then, Jang Noksu tries to have Gong-gil jailed by having flyers run in Gong-gil's handwriting insulting the king severely.
 Jangsaeng takes the blame for the crime for which Gong-gil has been falsely accused, as their handwriting is the same, and is set to be beheaded the next morning.

 Choseon secretly releases Jangsaeng, however, telling him that he should forget Gong-gil and leave the palace.
 But Jangsaeng ignores the advice and returns to walk on his tightrope across palace rooftops, this time openly and loudly mocking the king.
 The king shoots arrows at him while Gong-gil tries in vain to stop him.
 Jangsaeng falls and is caught, and has his eyes seared with burning iron as punishment before being thrown into prison again.
-Gong-gil attempts suicide, but his life is saved by the palace doctors : the king then loses interest in him and goes back to his consort.
+Gong-gil attempts suicide, but his life is saved by the palace doctors: the king then loses interest in him and goes back to Nok-su, who jeers at his fickleness.
+The king wants to send for Choseon, unaware that Choseon has hanged himself after refusing to join an upcoming coup against the king.

 The king has Jangsaeng walk his tightrope blind.
 As Jangsaeng tells the story of his and Gong-gil's trials and tribulations while balancing on the rope, Gong-gil runs out to join him.
 Gong-gil asks Jangsaeng what he would like to return as in his next life and Jangsaeng replies that he would still choose to be a clown.
 Gong-gil answers that he too would return as nothing else but a clown.
-At the very end there is a popular uprising resulting in an attack on the palace, and as people storm the court, Jangsaeng and Gong-gil jump up from the rope together, and Jangsaeng tosses away his fan.
+Near the end, during the Jungjong coup, people storm the court.
+Jangsaeng and Gong-gil jump from the rope together, while the king remains mesmerized by their performance.
 The last scene is a happy one where Jangsaeng and Gong-gil appear to be reunited with their clowning troupe, including the friend who died earlier during the hunting incident.
 The whole company jokes, sings and dances, as they all walk away cheerfully into the distance.